BitcoinCacheMachine/BitcoinCacheMachine/lxd/README.md

 # IMPORTANT NOTE

 This section is still under construction.
 Your attempts at running scripts here will likely fail at the moment.
 Once we get a stable product with a semi-complete feature set, we will merge changes into the master branch.
+Feel free to inspect the codebase to see what we're working on!

 # Deploying Bitcoin Cache Machine components using the LXD API